 Collider Detector at the Fermilab Tevatron

 The superconducting particle accelerator at Fermilab collides beams of protons and antiprotons at 2 TeV.
 The CDF collaboration has built a large detector to investigate the nature of the interactions that occur when these beams collide head-on.
-Precision measurements of the properties of the W & Z bosons (mediators of the weak force), the top quark, and other elementary particles are being made.
+CDF carried out precision measurements of the properties of the W & Z bosons (mediators of the weak force), the top quark, and other elementary particles, such as mesons and baryons containing bottom and/or charmed quarks.
+Data-taking on CDF RunII has now ceased, however many physics analyses continue

 ATLAS Detector at the CERN Large Hadron Collider

 The LHC at CERN began its commissioning run in late 2009.
 It is designed to collide two beams of protons at a center-of-mass energy of 14 TeV, seven times that of the Fermilab Tevatron.
-However, it is currently running at 7 TeV.
-The LHC physics program is envisaged to run for at least two decades, in which many precision measurements of Standard Model processes will be carried out at this new energy frontier, and searches for the Higgs boson, supersymmetry, and many other beyond-the-Standard Model phenomena will be carried out.
+LHC Run I started out at 7 TeV, then increased to 8 TeV.
+Currently the LHC is in Long Shutdown I, LHC Run II will commence early in 2015, initially at 13 TeV and hopefully ultimately will be running soon thereafter at its design CM energy of 14 TeV.
+The LHC physics program is envisaged to run for at least two decades, in which many precision measurements of Standard Model processes will be carried out at this new energy frontier, including detailed measurements of the properties of the Higgs boson, and searches for beyond-the-Standard Model phenomena - supersymmetry, dark matter, higher dimensions, etc. will be carried out.
 Our UIUC ATLAS HEP group played a major role in R&D, the design, construction, installation and commissioning of the ATLAS Scintillating Tile Hadron Calorimeter.
 We built nearly 200 TileCal submodules, and production-tested 2000 photomultiplier tubes that are used in the readout of the TileCal (1/5 of 10K total PMT's)

 435 Loomis Laboratory